freemansoft/speedtest-app-insights/README.md

 ```

 # Azure Appication Insights
+Python information can be sent to Azure Application Insights as Metrics, Traces or Logs.
+The data is actualy sent as events which means that it could appear in _Metrics_ as an _Aggregation_ and in _Logs_ as an individual event.

+## Metrics Structure in the OpenCensus API and Application Insights exporter
+This is _partially correct_ explanation of OpenCensus events and Azure bindings
+1. The `measure` is a type definition that is used as a key to register both `metrics` and `views`
+    1. The view list has `views` keyed by `measure`
+    1. The events have `recordings` keyed by `measure`

+## Metrics in AppInsight Dashboard
-The gathered metrics show up in the Applicaton Insights under _Monitoring / Metrics _
+Metrics aggregations are visible as `metrics` in the Applicaton Insights under _Monitoring / Metrics _
 1. `Home > Application Insights > _your resource_ `
 1. Right side-bar `Monitoring` / `Metrics`

-They can also be seen under _Monitoring / Logs_
+Individual _Metrics Events_ can also be seen under _Monitoring / Logs_
 1. `Home > Application Insights > _your resource_ `
 1. Right side-bar `Monitoring` / `Logs`

-You can find the custom metrics in the varioius Filtering and Splitting drop lists pairs under
+You can find the custom metrics in the various Filtering and Splitting drop lists pairs under

 | Metric Namespace | Metric | Description |
 | - | - | - |